KubeDeckio/KubeBuddy/docs/docs/usage/powershell-usage.md

 ## 6. Configuring Thresholds

-KubeBuddy supports customizable thresholds via the `kubebuddy-config.yaml` file.
+KubeBuddy powered by KubeDeck supports customizable thresholds via the `kubebuddy-config.yaml` file.
 You can place this file in `~/.kube/kubebuddy-config.yaml` or specify a custom path.
 A sample configuration looks like this:

 ```yaml
 thresholds: